PayCargo/Docs/source/index.html.md

 # Developer Authentication

-> To authenticate as a developer you will need an API Key and Secret.
-You can get them by emailing developers@paycargo.com.
-Once you have the Key and Secrent you can get JWT token for further requests, use following:
+> Once you have the Key and Secrent you can get JWT token for further requests, use following:

 ```shell
 curl --request POST \